 For years the standard recommendation for endurance athletes has been to use weights that allow relatively higher repetitions (70% 1RM for 10-15 reps/set) than normally performed in strength training.
-Now researchers at University of Rome have released the outcomes of their study showing that masters endurance runners are better served by training with heavier weights (85-90% 1RM for 3-4 reps).
+However, researchers at University of Rome have shown that masters endurance runners are better served by training with heavier weights (85-90% 1RM for 3-4 reps).

 Taken together, the results of this preliminary study indicate that master endurance athletes seem to benefit from concurrent strength and endurance training because the rate of force development may be crucial for RE improvement, one of the major determinants of endurance performance.

 Those lifting heavier weights in the study didn't gain any more weight than those lifting lighter weights.
 In fact, neither group saw a change when compared to the control group, who didn't weight train, but continued running.
 The majority of us simply don't possess the genetics to gain appreciable muscle while continuing endurance work.
 The fear of bulking up from lifting "heavy" weights is thus largely unwarranted amongst endurance athletes.
 The majority of your time in the gym should be spent building as much strength as possible.
 Don't be afraid of challenging strength work.

-If you're not well-experienced in the weight room, have a qualified strength coach instruct proper form and exercise selection.
-The potential for injury is present whenever improper technique is used, regardless of the amount of weight on the bar.
-Not to mention that throwing weights around with poor form is also less effective.
+If you're not experienced in the weight room, have a qualified strength coach instruct proper form and exercise selection.
+The potential for injury increases whenever improper technique is used, regardless of the amount of weight on the bar.
+Besides, throwing weights around with poor form is also less effective.
 No one cares how many pounds you have on the bar, so don't try to use more weight than you can handle to impress anyone.